DaniElectra/blog/_posts/2022-09-09-understanding-3dst-images.md

 ## Introduction

-A few months ago, I searched about revivals of the Nintendo Anime Channel and found [this project](https://github.com/cooolgamer/Nintendo-Anime-Channel-Revival).
+A few months ago, I searched about revivals of the Nintendo Anime Channel and found [this project](https://github.com/cooolgamer/Nintendo-Anime-Channel-Revival) on GitHub.
 Although it was possible to play your own videos using the Mobiclip's MOFLEX format (if you had access to Nintendo's 3DS development kit, as there are currently no encoders available to public), there wasn't any information about how the thumbnails worked (we only knew that they were in a 3DST format, by looking at the revival's project files).

 ## The investigation